Rooms starting at

 13 years of age or older.

-The government has approved a new tax for visitors visiting Cancun.
-The resort reserves the right to collect this new tax to all visitors.
-This tax will be a flat fee of $20.00 pesos (1.00 usd approx.) per night per room.
+The government has approved a new tax for visitors visiting the Cancun and Riviera Maya area.
+The resort reserves the right to collect this new tax to all visitors at the front desk.
+This tax will be a flat fee of $25.34 pesos (approx. $1.35 USD) per room per night.
+Please be mindful of the fluctuation of exchange rates, as this exact dollar amount may vary.

 In observance of Holy Week, some resorts in the Dominican Republic, Mexico and